Deir Yassin massacre: Relationship with Arab militia fighters

-Battle plans

-Decision to attack
+Planning

-Irgun and Lehi commanders approached David Shaltiel, the Haganah commander in Jerusalem, for approval.
-He was initially reluctant, because the villagers had signed a non-aggression pact, and suggested attacking Ein Karem instead.
-The Lehi and Irgun commanders complained that this would be too hard for them.
+It remains unclear the exact extent the Haganah coordinated with the Irgun and Lehi in their attack on Deir Yassin, although at the very least Haganah commander David Shaltiel preapproved of the attack (with some sources describing this approval as having been given "reluctantly").
+Shaltiel suggested attacking Ein Karem instead, but the Lehi and Irgun commanders complained that this would be too hard for them.
 Shaltiel ultimately yielded, on condition that the attackers would continue to occupy the village rather than destroying it, lest its ruins be used by Arab militias which would force the Jews to reconquer it.
-His approval met with resistance.
+Shaltiel wrote a letter to both Lehi commander Yehoshua Zettler and Irgun commander Mordechai Raanan, stating:

+"I have heard that you are planning to carry out an operation against Deir Yassin.
+I should like to draw your attention to the fact that the capture of Deir Yassin and holding it is a stage in our overall plan.
+I have nothing against your carrying out the operation, on condition that you have the forces to hold it."

+Shaltiel's approval of the operation met resistance within the Haganah.
 Pa'il objected to violating the peace pact with the village, but Shaltiel maintained that he had no power to stop them.
 Pa'il said in 1998 that Levi had proposed that the inhabitants be notified, but Shaltiel had refused to endanger the operation by warning them.
 David Siton of Lehi claimed he also protested because the village was docile:

 According to Morris, it was agreed during planning meetings that the residents would be expelled.
 Lehi further proposed that any villagers who failed to flee should be killed to terrify the rest of the country's Arabs.
-According to the testimony of the commander of the operation, Ben-Zion Cohen, who was later to state that had there been '(t)hree or four more Deir Yassins,.. not a single Arab would have remained in the country,' most of the Irgun and Lehi fighters at preparatory meetings agreed the aim should be one of the "liquidation of all the men in the village and any other force that opposed us, whether it be old people, women, or children."
-According to Lapidot, the Irgun high command, including Menachem Begin, objected and the troops were specifically ordered not to kill women, children, or prisoners.
+According to the testimony of the commander of the operation, Ben-Zion Cohen, most of the Irgun and Lehi fighters at preparatory meetings agreed the aim should be one of the "liquidation of all the men in the village and any other force that opposed us, whether it be old people, women, or children."

-Lapidot in his memoirs claimed that, in the view of Irgun and Lehi, Deir Yassin posed a threat to Jewish neighborhoods and the main road to the coastal plain.
-He further claimed that an assault on the village would show the Arabs that the Jews intended to fight for Jerusalem.
-In earlier testimony he had claimed that "the reason was mainly economic ... to capture booty" to supply Irgun and Lehi's bases with.